-- Personal data is usually received either by hard copy or electronically.
-Hard copy personal data is usually received in Chambers where it is stored securely in the Clerks Room or equivalent until collected in person by Isabella Crowdy.
-Electronic personal data will usually be received by email, on removable storage media such as rewritable disks, or by download link.
-Such personal data will sometimes be processed by Chambers' clerks on behalf of Isabella Crowdy by first receiving the personal data to be forwarded on to Isabella Crowdy. - 2.
-Personal data making up contact details and emails will be stored on Chambers' case management system and on email systems and on devices operated by Chambers' clerks as well as on Isabella Crowdy's systems, in order that data subjects can be contacted by both Isabella Crowdy, Chambers' clerks and by other members of Chambers when instructed on a case or if a case needs to be returned inside or outside of Chambers, and for Chambers to process Isabella Crowdy's fee invoices. - 3.
-When hard copy papers are passed to Isabella Crowdy they will then be stored securely in Chambers, or taken out of Chambers for the purpose of Court hearings or to be worked on remotely in accordance with Isabella Crowdy's Mobile Working Policy.
+- 1. Personal Data is usually received either by hard copy or electronically.
+Hard copy Personal Data (if not received directly by Pascal Bates in person) is usually received in Chambers' Work Premises at 6 Pump Court, where it is stored securely in the Clerks' Room or equivalent until collected in person by Pascal Bates.
+Electronic Personal Data will usually be received by email, on removable storage media (such as rewritable disks), or by download link.
+Such Personal Data will sometimes be processed by Chambers' clerks on behalf of Pascal Bates by first receiving the Personal Data to be forwarded on to Pascal Bates. - Personal Data making up contact details and emails will be stored on Chambers' case management system and on email systems and on devices operated by Chambers' clerks as well as on Pascal Bates' systems, in order that Data Subjects can be contacted by Pascal Bates, Chambers' clerks and by other members of Chambers (and, if a case needs to be returned to another barrister, by those involved in reasonable efforts made to return it), and for the processing/collection of Pascal Bates' fee invoices.

-- 4. When electronic documents or files are passed to Isabella Crowdy they will be saved onto Isabella Crowdy's work system, which uses cloud computing to store these documents remotely and locally on a desktop computer, a laptop, a tablet computer and a smartphone. - 5.
-Electronic documents which are processed by Chambers' clerks as well as being passed to Isabella Crowdy by being attached to email will be saved to Chambers' case management system by the clerks and held securely by Chambers as a Data Processor for Isabella Crowdy. - 6.
-When a case is complete the hard copy papers will be returned to the professional client if there is one.
-Papers relating to a direct access client's case will be retained unless requested otherwise. - 7.
-When a case is complete the electronic file storing all data relating to that case will be marked accordingly, and will be reviewed under Isabella Crowdy's Data Retention and Disposal Policy. - 8.
-Personal data may be shared with third parties, including third-party Data Processors, such as witnesses, experts, other members of Chambers, employees of Chambers (such as Clerks), judges or other decision-makers or tribunals, or recipients of marketing materials, but only ever for Isabella Crowdy's legitimate interests as a barrister.
-Isabella Crowdy will at all times adhere to the BSB Code of Conduct on client confidentiality.
+- 3. When hard copy papers are passed to Pascal Bates, or created by printing materials received electronically, they will then be stored securely on Work Premises.
+They may be taken out of Work Premises (for the purpose of Court hearings or otherwise to be worked on remotely) in accordance with Pascal Bates' Mobile Working Policy. - 4.
+When electronic documents or files are passed to Pascal Bates they will be saved onto Pascal Bates' work system, which may use cloud computing to store these documents remotely and/or locally on one or more device (such as a desktop computer, laptop, tablet computer or smartphone). - 5.
+Electronic documents which are processed by Chambers' clerks as well as being passed to Pascal Bates by being attached to email will be saved to Chambers' case management system by the clerks and held securely by Chambers as a Data Processor for Pascal Bates. - 6.
+When a case is complete, any hard copy papers no longer required will be returned to the professional client if there is one or else consigned to confidential waste.
+Papers relating to a direct access client's case will generally be retained unless specific alternative arrangements are made for that particular instruction (in which instance secure disposal equivalent to a return to client or confidential waste disposal will be attained). - 7.
+When a case is complete any electronic files storing all data relating to that case will be marked accordingly, and will be reviewed under Pascal Bates' Data Retention and Disposal Policy. - 8.
+Personal Data may be shared with third parties, including third-party Data Processors, such as witnesses, experts, other members of Chambers, employees of Chambers (such as Clerks), judges or other decision-makers or tribunals, or recipients of marketing materials, but only ever for Pascal Bates' legitimate interests as a barrister.
+Pascal Bates will at all times adhere to the BSB Code of Conduct on client confidentiality.